countvajhula/racket-library/README.rst

 About This Template
 ===================

-The first thing you should do (i.e. right now :)) is open a terminal at the directory containing this file, and run ``render-template.sh``.
-This will resolve all variables in this template to the values they will need to contain for your project.
-Then, continue reading here:

 This is a template for a Racket library using the lib/test/doc organization scheme (more on this soon), and includes:

 * CI config using GitHub Actions via `setup-racket <https://github.com/Bogdanp/setup-racket>`_